ElanaPearl/elanapearl.github.io/_posts/2024-07-09-the-illustrated-alphafold.md

 **How do we represent these templates?**

 From our template search, we have a 3D structure for each of our templates and information about which tokens are in which chains.
 First, the euclidean distances between all pairs of tokens in a given template are calculated.
-For tokens associated with multiple atoms, a representative "center atom" is used to calculate distances.
-This would be the C<sub>ɑ</sub> atom for amino acids and C<sup>1</sup>' atom for standard nucleotides.
+For tokens associated with multiple atoms, a representative <span style="color: #0094FF">"center atom"</span> is used to calculate distances.
+This would be the <span style="color: #0094FF">C<sub>ɑ</sub></span> atom for amino acids and <span style="color: #0094FF">C<sup>1</sup>'</span> atom for standard nucleotides.

 <div class="l-body">
   {% include figure.liquid path="assets/img/af3_post/center_atoms.png" class="img-fluid rounded z-depth-1" zoomable=true %} <div class="caption">Highlighting <span style="color: #0094FF">"center atoms"</span> in single-token building blocks</div>